Pocket for Android Quick Start Guide

 Discover Recommended Content

-The Recommended feed is the best place to go to find new stories to read now or save to your List for later.
-Recommendations are tailored to your own saving and reading habits, so your feed is completely unique and personalized to you.
+The Discover feed is the best place to go to find new stories to read now or save to your List for later.
+Recommendations in Discover are tailored to your own saving and reading habits, so your feed is completely unique and personalized to you.

-Tap the Recommended tab to view your feed.
+Tap the Discover tab to view your feed.
 You can read a recommended item immediately, or tap the Save button to save it to your List to view later.
 It’s up to you!

 Syncing is a process that makes your saved articles and videos available anywhere you’re logged in to Pocket.
 When you save an item on your Android phone, Pocket makes this item available on your computer, and vice versa.

 Instant Sync makes sure that Pocket stays up to date automatically, without the need to open Pocket on your device.
 Any changes you make (including saves, Archives, Tags, etc.) on another device will be reflected in Pocket for Android the next time it’s opened.
 You can enable instant syncing in Settings.

 When an item is downloaded, it has been saved to your phone’s storage location and can be accessed when you’re offline.
 Pocket will automatically download Article or Web Views, and you can control how much space Pocket is allowed to use in Settings.

 When you’re finished reading or viewing a link, tap the Archive checkmark button to move the link from your List to your Archive.
 Storing items in your Archive means that they’ll remain available in case you’d like to view the page again.
 Please note that you must be online to view items in the Archive.

 When you mark an item as a Favorite by tapping the Star button, a yellow star badge is added to the item, and it is also added to your Favorites list for easy access.
 You can view your Favorites list by visiting the Menu and select Favorites when your device is online.